Spring Term in Nursery

 At Marlfields Nursery we follow the Early Years Foundation Stage curriculum which is split into 7 curriculum areas: Personal, Social and Emotional Development; Communication and Language; Physical Development; Literacy; Mathematics; Understanding the World; and Expressive Arts & Design.

 We will provide children with short circle-time sessions to enable them to develop their listening skills in small groups, as well as on a one to one basis.
 In Nursery, we adopt the ‘Talk for Writing’ approach in learning new stories.
 We will select a book with the children and then use the book to develop their listening and story-telling skills.
-Each term we select a different book and create a collaborative story map, with images to prompt the children re-telling the story.
-The book we have picked for this term is ‘Supertato’ so that it links to our topic of infinity and beyond.
 We will also provide children with simple instructions throughout the day, enabling them to show their ability to follow directions independently and developing their understanding as well as their physical and verbal responses.

 We will be using a variety of opportunities and experiences to develop children’s confidence and awareness of space using our wonderful outdoor areas.
 We aim children to move freely with pleasure and confidence in a range of ways, negotiating appropriate pathways when walking or running both indoors and outdoors.
-We will also engage in activities requiring hand and eye co-ordination, using a variety of tools, apparatus and equipment through mark making, small world, construction etc. We are very fortunate to have a fantastic woodland area, as well as our outdoor provision.
-We aim to make full use of this and each week we have our ‘trekking Tuesday’ morning, where we complete various tasks, ranging from obstacle course to outdoor art in the woods.
-In addition to this we have PE every week where we will work on our Physical Development objectives.
+We will also engage in activities requiring hand and eye co-ordination, using a variety of tools, apparatus and equipment through mark making, small world, construction etc. We are very fortunate to have a fantastic wood area, as well as our outdoor provision.
 Within the classroom, we have designated mark making and ‘creation station’ areas.
 These provide continuous opportunities for children to use mark making tools such as pens and scissors as they wish, developing their fine and gross motor movements.

 This area covers a range of skills such as language, reading and writing.
 We will be aiming to listen to and join in with stories and show an interest in the illustrations.
 ‘Talk for Writing’ continues to forms a key part of our Literacy activities, where the children will use the story map to join in with stories.
 We will also be developing our writing skills through children’s own mark making interests, aiming for children to give meaning to the marks they make.
 In addition to this we are introducing write dance which through dance begins to enable the children to explore their writing skills.
 Towards the end of the term we aim for children to talk activities through, reflecting on and modifying what they do.
-We sing Nursery Rhymes on a daily basis which brings in the initial recognition and enjoyment of rhyming activities and we are still working on the phonics programme for their current ability.
+We sing Nursery Rhymes on a daily basis which brings in the initial recognition and enjoyment of rhyming activities and we are still working on the Phase 1 phonics program.
+One of the key aspects at this stage of Phase One phonics is the use and understanding of rhyme and alliteration.
 This will remain a key focus across various activities and areas of learning, through the use of discussion, games, stories and songs.
-It is important that reading is encouraged within the home setting on a daily basis in addition to the Nursery setting.

 We will be practicing our counting skills, using them in familiar contexts (e.g. nursery rhymes, number games, role play etc.) to give meaning to numbers and counting.
 This will also be achieved by counting various objects as well as the daily counting of children during the register and at other times.
 Maths is an important aspect of learning, it is therefore evident in all of the different areas of the classroom from construction, through to the snack area.
 This will also build upon the children’s ability to recognise numerals in the environment.
 We will be providing children with a home learning challenge to further embed this.
 A further key focus will be shape recognition of 2d shapes.
 This will be implemented through the use of shape hunts and the provision of shape based activities.